 Khoja Gaukushan Ensemble

-In the historical center of Bukhara, stands the largest architectural complex Khoja-Gaukushan, the construction of which dates back to the 16th century.
+Khoja-Gaukushan stands in the historical center of Bukhara.
+It is the largest architectural complex which dates back to the 16th century.
 The largest amount of the ancient buildings in Bukhara were built for cultic or religious purposes, and the structures of the Khoja Gaukushan Ensemble are no exception.
 Khoja Gaukushan was translated as “Killing Bulls” since it was the place of a former butchery and trading grounds in 1570.
-Even before, this large area was utilized as a retail space.
+Even before this, the large area was utilized as a retail space.

 The vast architectural ensemble of Bukhara, Khoja-Gaukushan, is included in the list of the historical heritage of architecture of the UNESCO World Organization along with other buildings in the historical part of Bukhara.
 Today it turned souvenir shops with goods for tourists are located near the madrasah, and there is a restaurant nearby on the square.
 Visitors who have visited the complex note that some parts of the structures look a little neglected, despite the ongoing restoration work.